LyleCoryMiller/Portfolio-Projects/Project-3-Global-Logistics-Performance/README.md

 ---

 ## Objectives 🎯
-- Evaluate global logistics infrastructure performance from 2010 to 2023
+- Evaluate global logistics infrastructure performance from 2010 to 2023.
-- Identify countries with the strongest and weakest logistics scores
+- Identify countries with the strongest and weakest logistics scores.
-- Recommend regional improvements for trade optimization
+- Recommend regional improvements for trade optimization.

 ---